| This is the 58th story of Our Life Logs |

 How the syndrome affects people can vary, but Lauren is on the lower, more severe end of the spectrum.
 She’s unable to walk and do everyday tasks on her own.
 She has spent her life in a wheelchair, and her speech is minimal.
 She’s able to say things like “hi,” and “momma,” but she cannot string more than two words together.

-My love for my daughter never wavered.
+Still, my love for my daughter never wavered.
 When we received the diagnosis, my husband and I worked to find out the next step and best way to raise her.
 We did the proper research and educated ourselves on the condition and made changes to accommodate her.
 We didn’t see her condition as tragic.
 We were happy that we had another child whom we could care for.

 My husband continued working and I cut down to three days a week at the salon.
 We faced challenges each day.
 Lauren was unable to suck on her bottle due to her low muscle tone, so we had to find alternate options.
-Lauren got her nutrition through a tube.
+Instead, Lauren got her nutrition through a tube.
 We were thankful that our insurance covered much of the therapy programs that Lauren had to go to, so we could still live a functional life.
 Through the programs, she improved her communication and walking skills.
 She’s still unable to walk without a walker, but it’s a lot of progress from her toddler years.
 At first, they worried she wouldn’t withstand the constant shifting of her body, but they soon learned they didn’t need to be that gentle.
 We got the most out of her during physical therapy when my son would move her around.
 She would light up and move when it was her brother helping her and making her laugh.

 In the early years of our parenthood, we had to learn to balance.
 Lauren required so much of our immediate attention that we failed to realize that our son was still very young and needed our care, too.
-I remember him telling me one day when he was about 3 years old that he missed our time together, and it broke my heart.
+I remember him telling me one day when he was about three years old that he missed our time together, and it broke my heart.
 I couldn’t promise more time, but my husband and I did our best to make sure our son felt just as loved and important as his sister.

 We were also thankful to have our parents help us out with Lauren over the years, especially my mother and mother-in-law.
 They would both drop everything and help if I asked.
 My mother and Lauren had a special relationship.
 Lauren would light up when her grandma entered the room.
 Lauren liked to sing made-up songs.
-Her favorites are “yahee” and “wahoo.”
+Her favorites were “yahee” and “wahoo.”
 Grandma also loved to sing, so the two of them would often be found singing together, hands clasped and smiling.

 The year after my mother’s death, Lauren was rushed into surgery on Thanksgiving Day.
 Over Lauren’s life, she has had 12 surgeries as her immune system is a lot weaker than others, so she is likely to be hospital bound when she catches a cold.
 On this day, it was unclear whether Lauren was going to wake up from the procedure.
 Nervousness crept into the waiting room, but I believe my mother was with Lauren in spirit.
 I believe my mother clasped her granddaughter’s hands once more and helped her pull through the surgery.